 On the other hand, it’s advisable not to operate several ‘greedy’ high wattage appliances simultaneously in case you over-load the site system.
 Over-loading a hook-up point activates a safety trip switch that will automatically cut off the supply serving your pitch.

 Moreover, on some continental sites, it is not unusual to find that the live and neutral supply cables are reversed.
 This situation, referred to as reverse polarity, is revealed when you check a supply using a mains testing device like the one shown here.
 For safety’s sake, it is advisable not to use a hook-up that has been wired in reverse although there are ways to remedy this situation.
 Check the advice on reverse polarity that appears in the books listed below.

-Safety first: Be sure to consult your owner’s manual and follow all safety advice regarding gas and electrical appliances, supply systems, servicing and the coupling/uncoupling procedures.
+Be sure to consult your owner’s manual and follow all safety advice regarding gas and electrical appliances, supply systems, servicing and the coupling/uncoupling procedures.
 Always use purpose-made coupling-up cable and do NOT join a second cable to increase its overall length.
 The approved coupling sockets (though damp-resistant) are not water-tight and connections must never become submerged during heavy rain.

 Rob is the General Manager at Alan Rogers Travel Group, he is responsible for the ongoing development of the Alan Rogers website and publication of the Alan Rogers Guides.